 "Trauma recovery work, combined with eating disorder recovery, can be challenging and complicated," adds Spahr.
 "A patient who has been victimized may often have difficulty building trust and acceptance.
 An essential element that is necessary in assisting the patient in the trauma work is providing an environment of support and acceptance."

-About Remuda Ranch Programs for Eating and Anxiety Disorders
+About Remuda Ranch at The Meadows Programs for Eating and Anxiety Disorders

 Remuda Ranch at The Meadows offers inpatient and residential programs for women and girls of all faiths suffering from eating or anxiety disorders.
 Each patient is treated by a multi-disciplinary team including a Psychiatric and a Primary Care Provider, Registered Dietitian, Masters Level therapist, Psychologist and Registered Nurse.
 The professional staff equips each patient with the right tools to live a healthy, productive life.
 For more information, call 1-800-445-1900 or visit www.remudaranch.com.

 Remuda Ranch at The Meadows works with insurance companies as shown below

 Contact us to let our experts help understand what benefits may be available to help you access The Remuda Ranch at The Meadows program.
 Patients are responsible for cost of services, however we have amazing results helping patients access benefits.